All Dogs Go to Heaven

-All Dogs Go to Heaven is a 1989 animated musical fantasy comedy drama film directed by Don Bluth and co-directed by Gary Goldman (his directorial debut) and Dan Kuenster.
-Set in New Orleans in 1939, it tells the story of Charlie B. Barkin (voiced by Burt Reynolds), a German Shepherd mix who is murdered by his former friend, Carface Carruthers (voiced by Vic Tayback).
-Charlie escapes from Heaven to return to Earth where his best friend, Itchy Itchiford (voiced by Dom DeLuise), still lives, in order to take revenge on Carface.
-Instead, he ends up befriending a young orphan girl named Anne-Marie (voiced by Judith Barsi in her final film role).
-In the process, Charlie learns an important lesson about kindness, friendship and love.
+All Dogs Go to Heaven is a 1989 animated musical fantasy comedy drama film directed by Don Bluth.
+It stars the voices of Loni Anderson, Judith Barsi (in her final film role), Dom DeLuise, Melba Moore, Charles Nelson Reilly, Burt Reynolds, and Vic Tayback.
+Set in New Orleans in 1939, it tells the story of Charlie B. Barkin, a German Shepherd mix who is murdered by his former friend, Carface Carruthers.
+Charlie escapes from Heaven to return to Earth, where his best friend, Itchy Itchiford, still lives, to take revenge on Carface.
+Instead, he befriends a young orphan girl named Anne-Marie.
+In the process, Charlie learns an important lesson about kindness, friendship, and love.

-The film is an Irish, British and American venture, produced by Goldcrest Films and Sullivan Bluth Studios Ireland Limited.
-On its cinema release, it competed directly with Walt Disney Feature Animation's The Little Mermaid, released on the same day.
-While it did not repeat the box-office success of Sullivan Bluth's previous features, An American Tail and The Land Before Time, it was successful on home video, becoming one of the biggest-selling VHS releases ever.
+All Dogs Go to Heaven was theatrically released by MGM/UA Communications Co. on 17 November 1989 in the United States, and by Rank Film Distributors on 8 February 1990 in the United Kingdom, and on 6 April 1990 in Ireland.
+It received mixed reviews from critics and was moderately successful, grossing $27.1 million on a $13 million budget.
+It was more successful on home video, becoming one of the highest-selling VHS releases ever.
 It was followed by a theatrical sequel, a television series, and a holiday direct-to-video film.
+It is the last animated film to be theatrically released by United Artists until Missing Link (2019).